yashaswi2000/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

 * Development Pipeline.
 A description of the testing and assessment processes that All code is maintained in [GitHub](https://github.com/emissary-ingress/emissary) and changes must be reviewed by maintainers.
   - All the source code is publicly available on github
-  - Development process is done through PRs on the master branch only, and Issue led.
+  - Development process is done through PRs on the master branch only, and Issue led [Issue Template](https://github.com/emissary-ingress/emissary/blob/master/.github/ISSUE_TEMPLATE/Feature_request.md).
   - Extensive documentation, resolution and targetted versions for the changes are required to be added to the Issue.
   - Every PR requires thorough testing, lint checks and corresponding Docs updation.
   - Commits need to be signed off and commit msgs are expected to be descriptive, include Issue links.
   - Each PR requires minimum 2 reviewer sign offs to be merged, and Maintainers will merge the PR.
   - All of the release branches are long-lived and have branch protection enabled, which will be used for security fixes or bug fixes.
   - Backport statergy: majority of the time patch branch will be based off from master and most Pull Requests will target master. ensuring bugs and fixes arent missed in the Next shipping version.
-  - All PR requests trigger jobs that perform:
+  - All PR requests trigger jobs that perform as listed here [jobs](https://github.com/emissary-ingress/emissary/blob/master/.github/workflows/execute-tests-and-promote.yml#L318):
     - Unit Tests
-    - lint
-    - build
-    - generate
-    - check-envoy-protos
-    - check-envoy-version
-    - check-gotest
-    - check-pytest
-    - check-pytest-unit
-    - check-chart
+    - linting checks for code quality.
+    - Checks for Envoy protobuf changes to find impact on code.
+    - Validation of Envoy version.
-    - trivy-container-scan
+    - Integration Tests.
+    - Validation of Helm chart changes.
+    - Builds and updates container image and the registry.
+    - Container image scanning for vunerabilities(trivy)
     - E2E tests are also run frequently.
+* Release process:
+  - emissary-ingress has well organised security release process with dedicated team that responds to vulnerabilites quickly as described in [Secure release process](https://github.com/emissary-ingress/emissary/blob/master/DevDocumentation/SECURITY_RELEASE_PROCESS.md)

 * Communication Channels.
 Reference where you document how to reach your team or describe in corresponding section.